 Recommended WF:

-RAN4 don’t need to discus the sensing signal which is up to RAN1’s design.

 RAN4 need to further discuss how to model the sensing metric for the system level evaluation in RAN4;.

 Issue 1-6: Coexistence and RF feasibility

 Proposal 1: RAN4 should continue to monitor the progress of NR ISAC and 6G ISAC system design to derive the necessary assumptions for RF coexistence analysis.
 [Apple]